 - Bacardi 8

-3) Tiki drinks may have other fruit juices, but it’s not required.
+3) They may have other fruit juices, but it’s not required.
 The most common juices found in tiki are pineapple, grapefruit and orange juice.
 Personally I shy away from OJ in my tiki as it just feels too cliché.
 But pineapple on the other hand, that is absolutely vital!
 Recently I found on sites like https://preparedcooks.com/do-pineapples-have-seeds/ that pineapples have seeds, isn’t that funny?
 I’ve never noticed them before – I’ll have to look next time.

-4) Tiki drinks will have one or more sweet, strongly flavored syrups or liqueurs which may or may not be alcoholic.
-Commonly used syrups include;
+4) They will have one or more sweet, strongly flavored syrups or liqueurs which may or may not be alcoholic.
+Common syrups include;

 - Orgeat (Almond)